espocrm/documentation/docs/development/metadata/app-client-navbar.md

 *As of v8.4.*

-Menut items (in the top right corner).
+Menu items (in the top right corner).

 Example: